-SHET; and
+SHET;

 All Offshore Transmission Owners as appointed by the Authority.
-(For the avoidance of doubt, this includes Preferred Bidders).
+(For the avoidance of doubt, this includes Preferred Bidders); and

+All Competitively Appointed Transmission License holders as appointed by Ofgem.

 Objectives

 The objective of this document is to set out the Process that shall apply in respect of a Significant Code Review and any STC Modification Proposals raised during a Significant Code Review Phase.